-This year’s Electronic Entertainment Expo — aka E3 — saw the reveal of several hotly anticipated games, as well as new trailers and gameplay footage for titles that had previously been announced.
-From the dragon-centric Scalebound to dystopian thriller We Happy Few, Microsoft’s press conference was loaded with new IPs and returning favorites that Xbox One owners — and Windows 10 users, thanks to Microsoft’s new Xbox Play Anywhere initiative — will undoubtedly be excited to get their hands on.
+Last year’s Electronic Entertainment Expo — aka E3 — gave us a first look at some several hotly anticipated games, as well as new trailers and gameplay footage for titles that had previously been announced.
+From the open-world platformer ReCore to dystopian thriller We Happy Few, Microsoft’s press conference was loaded with new games and returning favorites that Xbox One owners — and Windows 10 users, thanks to Microsoft’s new Xbox Play Anywhere initiative — will undoubtedly be excited to get their hands on.

 The games were just a side dish for Microsoft, though.
 Xbox head Phil Spencer bookended the 90-minute conference with the announcement of two new consoles, including a new Xbox One model that will be capable of streaming 4K content upon its debut.
 Then, after an hour of game-focused programming, Spencer returned to the stage to announce the next iteration of Xbox, codenamed Project Scorpio.